Is Your Dog Overexposed or Under Engaged?

 C. Whenever I feel like it

-D. Never, I prefer to keep my social life and my home life separate
+D. Never, I prefer to keep my home and social life separate

 3. How often does your dog meet new people?